promaaa/Evento/README.md

 # Evento

-Evento is an experimental ticketing and crowdfunding dApp for the **Solana** blockchain.
-The project ships as a static site that can optionally communicate with a minimal Node API or a full MongoDB-backed service.
+Evento is a ticketing and crowdfunding dApp for the **Solana** blockchain that runs entirely as a static site.
+It is optimized for deployment on platforms like GitHub Pages.
+To connect to a custom backend, provide a small `config.js` that sets `window.API_BASE`.

 ## Features